MicroLabs-ACE/Attendance-System/README.md

 The message is sent about two seconds after connection.

-The Python program sends the following commands over serial:
+The Python program sends the following commands over serial.
+They should be sent with a newline delimiter:

 - **Enroll** - Enroll a new fingerprint.
 - **Verify** - Verify a fingerprint